SecurityForCloudBuilders/SegurancaParaNuvem/SegurancaParaCloudESecOps/VisibilidadeNaCloud/README.md

 <b> COMO TESTAR: </b>

     1. Enabled Real-time monitoring
     2. Configured a Communications Channel
     3. Configured a basic Profile
     4. (Optional) Enabled Auto Remediate

+<b> TEMPLATE SCANNER! </b>

+The Template Scanner add-on enables you to run Trend Micro Cloud One™ – Conformity Rules on your AWS CloudFormation template, Conformity Profiles, and Accounts.
+You can add preventative security and governance controls to the workflow to identify and remediate issues prior to launching any services and resources.

+<b>You can use the Template Scanner in two ways: </b>

+1. <a href="https://www.cloudconformity.com/help/template-scanner.html#scan-via-ui">Scanning a CloudFormation Template, Profile, or an Account via UI; </a>
+2. <a href="https://github.com/cloudconformity/documentation-api/blob/master/TemplateScanner.md"> Template Scanner API </a>

+<b> AUTO-REMEDIAÇÃO! </b>

+<a href="https://www.cloudconformity.com/help/rules/model-check/failed-check-resolution/auto-remediation.html" > Auto-Remediação </a> provides customers the ability to run self-healing Lambda functions on their infrastructure that can remediate security and governance failures in real-time.
+Refer to our GitHub page for a <a href="https://github.com/cloudconformity/auto-remediate/tree/master/functions">list of our supported auto-remediate Lambda functions.</a>

+<b>Como a Auto-Remediação Funciona: </b>

+    1. Conformity identifies the risk as a rule failure
+    2. Conformity sends notifications to the specified SNS Channel.
+    3. SNS topic triggers the Orchestrator lambda function which in turns calls S3 bucket auto-remediate function.
+    4. AutoRemediateS3-001 function updates the S3 bucket ACL and resolves the rule failure thereby closing the security gap.

 <b>A documentação para o Cloud Conformity encontra-se em: </b>

     - https://www.cloudconformity.com/help/organisation/cloud-accounts/add-cloud-account.html

 <b> A documentação para a API: Conformity’s Public API allows you to programmatically interact with Cloud Conformity. </b>

     - https://cloudone.trendmicro.com/docs/conformity/api-reference/

-<b> AUTO-REMEDIAÇÃO! </b>

-<a href="https://www.cloudconformity.com/help/rules/model-check/failed-check-resolution/auto-remediation.html" > Auto-Remediação </a> provides customers the ability to run self-healing Lambda functions on their infrastructure that can remediate security and governance failures in real-time.
-Refer to our GitHub page for a <a href="https://github.com/cloudconformity/auto-remediate/tree/master/functions">list of our supported auto-remediate Lambda functions.</a>

 <b>Para fazer uma Trial de 30 dias grátis do Cloud One Conformity:</b>
     - https://cloudone.trendmicro.com/